This is a full review of the Peak Design travel backpack 45 L.

 This is also why I am hesitant to choose a back panel pack for a camera bag.
 When you’re carrying heavy camera gear, you want a comfortably fitting backpack.

-Anyway, I do love how the rear opens up completely for instant access to the entire bag.
+Anyway, I do love how the rear of this Peak Design travel bag opens up completely for instant access to the entire bag.
 Plus, because this bag opens from the back versus a full zipper in the middle, you have access to the entire space while packing.

 You also have access to the main compartment via TWO side panels.
 I’m not a huge fan of having dual side access in the 45 L travel backpack.
 While I do love this feature in the Peak Design everyday backpack, I think it is overkill for a bag that’s 45 liters that already has back and front access.